cbonoz/stark24/README.md

 Many platforms for building digital content stores exist, but many of them have drawbacks (ex: Gumroad).
 In particular, those that are based on web2 technologies often require large engineering teams and centralized services for mediation.
 There's often limitated

 We wanted to see if we could use Starknet to solve this prolem.
 With ZkPages, any consumer can create a self-governing digital content checkout page that enables digital content sales without having to agree to high transaction fees on every sale.
-Additionally, Starknet has intrinsic benefits as a secure ledger for managing receipts and smart contract execution for processing the transactions and redirects for purchases.
+Additionally, Starknet has intrinsic benefits as a secure ledger for managing receipts and smart contract execution for processing transactions and redirects for purchases.

 ### Features